QuentinElsaesser/JA/README.md

 The code of the methods from (Everaere et al., 2014) is in v4/judag/*.py with (*=COUNTSUM/COUTMAX).

-The example used in Table 1 is in v4/examples/majo2.txt.
+The example used in Table 1 is in tjhe file v4/examples/majo2.txt.